RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab01.md

 # Lab 01: A simple MNIST model #

+**Remember to be working from the root directory of DLTraining code sample throughout all practicals.**

-In this lab we will put together a basic 3-layer model that can identify handwritten digits by learning from the [MNIST database](http://yann.lecun.com/exdb/mnist/).
+In this lab, we will put together a basic 3-layer model that can identify handwritten digits by learning from the [MNIST database](http://yann.lecun.com/exdb/mnist/).

 ## Running the pre-made model ##

-Submit the job file `code/lab01/mnist_job.sh` using `qsub`:
+Submit the job file `code/lab01/mnist_simple_train.sh` using `qsub`:

 ```
-qsub code/lab01/mnist_job.sh
+qsub code/lab01/mnist_simple_train.sh
 ```

-Once the job has finished, check the output for more information in the file `mnist_job.sh.o<jobid>` at the end of the file you should get something like below
+Once the job has finished, check the output for more information in the file `mnist_simple_train.sh.o<jobid>` at the end of the file you should get something like below:

 ```
 I0127 16:04:25.357823  9366 solver.cpp:317] Iteration 10000, loss = 0.207118